dymmond/esmerald/docs/en/docs/directives/directives.md

 A lot of people cannot be bothered with running cookiecutters and go straight to their own design.

 !!!
 Check
-    **Esmerald is in no way, shape or form opinionated about the application structure** of any application but it provides some suggested options but it does not mean it should always be in that way.
+    **Ravyn is in no way, shape or form opinionated about the application structure** of any application but it provides some suggested options but it does not mean it should always be in that way.
 It simply serves as an option.